NordicESMhub/esmvaltool-workshop/right_column.md

 - 14:00 - 14:30
   Coffee break
 - 14:30 - 16:30 \
-  More hands-on on writing ESMValTool recipes and scripts.
+  More hands-on: write ESMValTool recipes and scripts.